Ultra-wideband: Real-time location

+Mobile devices with UWB capability

 Apple launched the first three phones with ultra-wideband capabilities in September 2019, namely, the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
-Apple also launched Series 6 of Apple Watch in September 2020, which features UWB, and their AirTags featuring this technology was revealed at a press event on April 20, 2021.
+Apple also launched Series 6 of Apple Watch in September 2020, which features UWB, and their AirTags featuring this technology were revealed at a press event on April 20, 2021.
 The Samsung Galaxy Note 20 Ultra, Galaxy S21+, and Galaxy S21 Ultra also began supporting UWB, along with the Samsung Galaxy SmartTag+.

 The Xiaomi MIX 4 released in August 2021 supports UWB, and offers the capability of connecting to select AIoT devices.

 The FiRa Consortium was founded in August 2019 to develop interoperable UWB ecosystems including mobile phones.
-Samsung, Xiaomi, & Oppo are currently members of the FiRa Consortium.
-In November 2020, Android Open Source Project received first patches related to an upcoming UWB API; feature-complete UWB support is expected in later versions of Android.
+Samsung, Xiaomi, and Oppo are currently members of the FiRa Consortium.
+In November 2020, Android Open Source Project received first patches related to an upcoming UWB API; "feature-complete" UWB support (exclusively for the sole use case of ranging between supported devices) was released in version 13 of Android.

-Digital keys

-A UWB Digital Car Key operates based on the distance between a car and a smartphone.